site24x7/terraform-provider-site24x7/docs/resources/website_monitor.md

   // (Optional) Enter true to follow up to 10 HTTP redirection responses or false not to follow HTTP redirections.
 Default value is true. follow_http_redirection = false

+  // (Optional) Enter true or false to Trust the Server SSL Certificate.
+Default value is true. ignore_cert_err = true

   // (Optional) HTTP Method to be used for accessing the website.
 Default value is 'G'.
 'G' denotes GET, 'P' denotes POST and 'H' denotes HEAD.
 PUT, PATCH and DELETE are not supported.
   // See https://www.site24x7.com/help/api/#http_methods for allowed values.
   http_method = "P"